Dias Lab

 The brain is an amazingly complex and heterogeneous tissue and is not immediately accessible for study in the human condition.
-We are interested in studying the molecular perturbations associated with neurodevelopmental disorders in different cellular subtypes in the human brain specifically.
-In order to do this, we are applying single cell genomic approaches on post-mortem human brain to identify cell-type and region-specific molecular changes related to neurodevelopment.
+We are interested in studying the molecular perturbations associated with neurodevelopmental and neurodegenerative disorders in different cellular subtypes in the human brain specifically.
+In order to do this, we are applying single cell genomic approaches on post-mortem human brain to identify cell-type and region-specific molecular changes related to brain function.

 Caroline Dias, MD, PhD